-In the cases that Table 2-10 on page 2-43 shows, DATE values are first converted to their corresponding DATETIME equivalents, and then the expression is evaluated by the rules of arithmetic.
+In the cases that Table 2-9 shows, DATE values are first converted to their corresponding DATETIME equivalents, and then the expression is evaluated by the rules of arithmetic.

 Although you can interchange DATE and DATETIME values in many situations, you must indicate whether a value is a DATE or a DATETIME data type.
 A DATE value can come from the following sources: